wawjr3d/jquery.autocomplete/README.md

 ####filter
-How to run a search against an array of objects as a dataSource
+How to run a search against an array of objects as a `dataSource`.
 **Default:**

 	function(item, query) {